As your baby learns how to eat solids, it’s going to take them lots of practice and time!

 You might be wondering if it’s normal for your baby to sit and eat for 45 minutes.
 Or if it’s normal for them to seem disinterested in their food after only 5 minutes of being at the table.

 How long should baby meal times actually last?

 Well… there isn’t a one size fits all approach here and there are many factors to consider, so let’s discuss!

 And just to note, I often find parents are concerned about how long meals last because it’s so closely linked with how much their baby is eating, which is a common worry!
-If you’re concerned about how much your baby should be eating at each meal, or what their portion sizes are, download my free guide below.
+If you’re concerned about how much your baby should be eating at each meal, or what their portion sizes are, download our free guide to portion sizes below.
 It will give you peace of mind and clarity so you don’t have to question how much they’re eating again.

 What’s defined as mealtime?